Vienna's Spanish Riding School, the Spanische Hofreitschule, has been dedicated to practicing classical dressage for over 400 years.

 The first Lipizzaner horses were brought over from Spain.
-Fascinatingly, the horses' coats are black in colour until they are eight years old, when most of them develop the grey-white colour associated with their breed.
+Fascinatingly, the horses' coats are black in color until they are eight years old when most of them develop the grey-white color associated with their breed.

 The riders go through more than ten years of training with their Lipizzaner horses to be able to achieve the complex dressage movements in time with the music.